rclone/rclone/MANUAL.md

 - Type:        string
 - Default:     "WORKGROUP"

+#### --smb-spn

+Service principal name.

+Rclone presents this name to the server.
+Some servers use this as further authentication, and it often needs to be set for clusters.
+For example:

+    cifs/remotehost:1020

+Leave blank if not sure.

+Properties:

+- Config:      spn
+- Env Var:     RCLONE_SMB_SPN
+- Type:        string
+- Required:    false

 ### Advanced options

 Here are the Advanced options specific to smb (SMB / CIFS).